Tests & Treatments

-There are a number of ways to treat Barrett’s esophagus, but first your doctor will want provide you with a firm diagnosis.
-If you are showing persistent symptoms of GERD your doctor may want to preform an endoscopy.
+There are a number of ways to treat Barrett’s esophagus, but first, your doctor will want to provide you with a firm diagnosis.
+If you are showing persistent symptoms of GERD your doctor may want to perform an endoscopy.

 Barrett’s esophagus is diagnosed by endoscopy, a safe outpatient procedure where a flexible tube with a camera is passed through the mouth to look at the lining of the esophagus and take a small tissue sample (biopsy).
 Often, the endoscopist can notice a change in the appearance of the lining of the esophagus that suggests the presence of Barrett’s esophagus.
 However, the diagnosis can only be confirmed by carefully examining the biopsy under a microscope.

-- Antacidswork by neutralizing acid that is present in the stomach.
+- Antacids work by neutralizing the acid that is present in the stomach.
 Antacids are of value for patients who have intermittent symptoms that require quick relief.
-However to treat an ulcer frequent dosing is necessary and more effective medications are now present.
+However, to treat an ulcer frequent dosing is necessary and more effective medications are now present.

 - Proton Pump Inhibitors (PPIs)are the most effective medications for lowering acid and treating ulcer disease.
 They work by blocking proton pumps that secrete acid in the stomach and block acid the strongest.

-- H2 receptor antagonistswork by blocking histamines that stimulate acid secretion in the stomach.
-These are prescriptions drugs but some are now available as over the counter medications that do not requires a doctor’s prescription.
+- H2 receptor antagonists work by blocking histamines that stimulate acid secretion in the stomach.
+These are prescriptions drugs but some are now available as over the counter medications that do not require a doctor’s prescription.

 How do you treat Barrett’s esophagus?